nethack-yanis/nethack-yanis.github.io/README.md

 ## Process for adding new ideas

+1. Scan IRC files for things that look like they contain game design ideas or suggestions.
+"YANI" is NetHack specific; other things such as "feature request", "FR", "suggestion" may help cast a wider net.
-To add new idea files, simply run new_ideas.sh without arguments.
-It will repeatedly generate a blank template for the next available number and open it in vim.
-If you accidentally generate an extra blank file after adding the last idea, make sure to remove it before committing.
+2. Run `new_ideas.sh` without arguments to repeatedly generate a blank template for the next available number and open it in vim.
+If you accidentally generate any extra blank files without putting actual ideas in them, make sure to remove them.

-The \_data/tagfreq.csv file should be updated whenever new ideas are added.
-It is recommended to add a pre-commit hook that automatically invokes `list-tags.sh --write-csv`.
+3. For each new idea, write down the online handles of the people who came up with it as authors.
+4. For each new idea, tag the idea with whichever tags are appropriate, which in this case means directly relevant to the idea.
+Use `list-tags.sh` for a reference list of the tags that already exist.
+Care should be taken when creating a tag that hasn't been used yet.
+5. If an idea seems like it might have been suggested before and the current one isn't completely new, use `tagadder.sh '[tag]'` to look at ideas with that tag and see if it is indeed a duplicate.
+You can also use `tagadder.sh --full '[regex]' to search the whole idea file for that regex, which may be useful for identifiers that probably aren't tags.
+If the idea *is* a duplicate but the new one being considered adds something new, fold it into the old one and add the author if they're not already there.
+If the new one doesn't add anything new, ignore it.
+6. Once all new ideas have been collected and written into the `\_yanis` directory, it's time to start preparing the commit.
+First check for any typos or questionable new additions with authors/tags by running `tag_author_generator.sh --print-tags | grep NEW` and `tag-author-generator.sh --print-authors | grep NEW`.
+If there are any wrong inclusions, remove them.
+7. Run `tag_author_generator.sh --write-both` to actually create the tag and author pages.
+Make sure to save the lists of new tags and authors for the commit message.
+(At some point this process should probably be turned into a prepare-commit-msg git hook.)
+8. Git add all the new files in `_yanis` along with any files that were changed because of folding new aspects of an idea into them.
+Also git add the newly created files in `tag` and `author`.
+9. Update the `\_data/tagfreq.csv` file via `list-tags.sh --write-csv` and git add it.
+A pre-commit hook already exists for this, but make sure NOT to commit changes to this file if doing some maintenance commit that doesn't add new ideas.
+10. Update the date range and the YANI starting number in `recent.html`, then git add it.

-A standard commit adding new ideas should contain four pieces of information in its commit message, in this order:
+11. Git commit and write the commit message.
+A standard commit adding new ideas should contain four pieces of information in its commit message, in this
+    order:
     1. The date of the most recently added idea.
     2. The number of newly added ideas.
     3. A list of newly added authors.
     4. A list of newly added tags.
 (This is good practice because it makes it easy to identify tags that are typoed or have a pluralization difference from an existing tag, and should be changed).

-Newly added authors and tags can be found by using tag_author_generator.sh with its --print options.
-At some point this whole process should probably be turned into a prepare-commit-msg git hook.

 ## Regarding the filter pages system